 NRCSE has been working with Securing Success to develop these working guidelines for supplementary schools.
-Securing Success is a charity funded to support the supplementary school sector in Harrow.
+Securing Success is funded to support the supplementary school sector in Harrow.

 |During the Corona virus Pandemic all schools need to make alternative arrangements for maintaining a level of education for pupils.
 They rely on the support of parents/carers for this to be effective.
 Supplementary schools can extend their invaluable work in a similar way.
 Considerations have to be made regarding the delivery of a curriculum through information technology.
 This is a new approach and learning experience, so there should be realistic expectations for parents, children and teachers.
 Supplementary school teachers need to be patient with managers while systems evolve and to support one another.|